On this page:

 - Audio recordings of interviews for the Council commissioned book “The Spill: Personal Stories of the Exxon Valdez Disaster”

 - Historical videos from the collections at Alaska Resources Library and Information Services.

 These diverse perspectives allows for a more complete interpretation of the spill.
-The project has been launched and is available on UAF’s website: Exxon Valdez Project Jukebox
+The project is available on UAF’s website: Exxon Valdez Project Jukebox

 This book, 288 pages in length, features interviews with over 60 people who experienced the spill first-hand.
 They include Alaska citizens; government agency personnel involved with the spill and cleanup; elected officials who dealt with the spill; and oil industry personnel involved in the spill and cleanup.
 It will also include a full-color insert of historical photographs of the Exxon Valdez spill and cleanup.